mideactive/alx-low_level_programming/0x02-functions_nested_loops/README.md

 ### Solution:

 [2-print_alphabet_x10.c](https://github.com/mideactive/alx-low_level_programming/blob/master/0x02-functions_nested_loops/2-print_alphabet_x10.c) : i have my 'main.h' function where i'll add my prototype already, i also have my '_putchar' function which i'm use to pint out my result.
 The task now is to loop through the lower alphabets 10x in 'void print_alphabet_x10(void)', call the function from the main function to display the result.

+#### 3. islower

+	Write a function that checks for lowercase character.

+		Prototype: int _islower(int c);
+		Returns 1 if c is lowercase
+		Returns 0 otherwise
+	FYI: The standard library provides a similar function: islower.
+Run man islower to learn more.

+### Solution:

+[]() : here, we're also using add our new prototype 'int _islower(int c)' to the 'main.h' header file, where we already have the needed header files, and our '_putchar' prototype.
+I ceated a 'char' variable inside the 'int _islower(int c)' function, i loop through the lower case alphabet [a..z].
+I did a text to check if the 'int' a parameter in == to the 'char' parameter. if true, 'return 1', else 'retun 0'.
+Then our function is called and texted in inside the main function.

+#### 4. isalpha

+	Write a function that checks for alphabetic character.

+		Prototype: int _isalpha(int c);
+		Returns 1 if c is a letter, lowercase or uppercase Returns 0 otherwise
+	FYI: The standard library provides a similar function: isalpha.
+Run man isalpha to learn more.

+### Solution:

+[]() : I added the 'int _isalpha(int c)' prototype to the 'main.h' header file.
+Then run through lower and upper alphabet [a..z][A..Z] by creating two variables for each, and the check if the variables is '==' to the int parameter inside the '_isalpha' function, when it's called inside the main function, it returns 1 if it's either lower, or upper alphabet. and return 0 if it's neither.

+#### 5. Sign

+	Write a function that prints the sign of a number.

+		Prototype: int print_sign(int n);
+		Returns 1 and prints + if n is greater than zero Returns 0 and prints 0 if n is zero
+		Returns -1 and prints - if n is less than zero

+### Solution:

+[]() : I added the 'int print_sign(int n)' pototype to the 'main.h' header file as usual. i did  a conditional if, else if, else chech on 'int n' to enable the function return the appropiate result. i used the '_putchar' function to print the signs, and then called the 'int print_sign(int n)' function inside the main function to print out the results.

+#### 6. There is no such thing as absolute value in this world.
+You can only estimate what a thing is worth to you

+	Write a function that computes the absolute value of an integer.

+		Prototype: int _abs(int);
+	FYI: The standard library provides a similar function: abs.
+Run man abs to learn more.

+[]() : this task replicates the 'abs' function.
+I added my 'int _abs(int)' prototype to the header file, i did a check inside the 'int _abs(int r)' to check if value is '>=' 0, if yes, return value 'r', else multiple value 'r' * '-1', which ensure our function always return a positive value even when a nagative value is passed to it.
+Then i called it in the main function to print out the results.

+#### 7. There are only 3 colors, 10 digits, and 7 notes; it's what we do with them that's important

+	Write a function that prints the last digit of a number.

+		Prototype: int print_last_digit(int);
+		Returns the value of the last digit

+### Solution:

+[]() : This task is simple uses the '% 10' inside the 'int print_last_digit(int)' function, to get the last digit of our negative, zero and positive numbers.
+I used the conditional 'if else statement to archive this task.
+If this function is used inside the main function, it will print out the last digit of numbers supplied to it.

+#### 8. I'm federal agent Jack Bauer, and today is the longest day of my life

+	Write a function that prints every minute of the day of Jack Bauer, starting from 00:00 to 23:59.

+		Prototype: void jack_bauer(void);
+		You can listen to this soundtrack while coding :)

+### Solution:

+[]() : For this task, i created two 'int' variables inside the 'void jack_bauer(void)' function. and did a nexeted loop through to attain the mins and hours.
+I then printed out my result using the '_putchar' function, and called the 'jack_bauer()' inside the 'main' function.

+#### 9. Learn your times table

+	Write a function that prints the 9 times table, starting with 0.

+		Prototype: void times_table(void);
+		Format: see example

+### Solution:

+[]() : for this task, i created three variables inside the 'void times_table(void)' function, and looped through, and multiply both variables, by each othe to attain the multiples of both variables, which i the stored in the third variable.
+I also used the conditional 'if and else' statements, and the '_putchar' to manipulate and get the right format to print out.
+And the called the 'void times_table(void)' function inside the 'main' function.

+#### 10. a + b

+	Write a function that adds two integers and returns the result.

+		Prototype: int add(int, int);

+### Solution:

+[]() : This task only add two variables, and it is called in the main function, then the addition of two integers passed to the function is printed out.